 Though it’s been around for twenty years or more, the flexible talent model is a game changer that’s redefining legal operations.

-Cristine Rankin is the President of Entrusted Advisors, a full-service legal services company that specializes in building relationships between highly skilled attorneys and legal teams.
+Cristine Patterson is the President of Entrusted Advisors, a full-service legal services company that specializes in building relationships between highly skilled attorneys and legal teams.
 We sat down with Cristine to talk about being a “solutionist” and get her take on the value of flexible talent in uncertain times.

 So tell us about the “flexible talent model.”
 What is it, exactly?
 How does it work?